ABOUT WILLIAM

 Outreach & programs for charity

 After seeing Heather Mills McCartney speak to Larry King on his CNN program about “Adopt-a-Minefield”, a U.N. sponsored project designed to provide prosthetics to landmine victims and remove landmines in war-torn countries, William Shaub proceeded to organize his first benefit concert at 11 years old.
-From here, a longstanding dedication to community service through musical outreach began.
+A longstanding dedication to community service through musical outreach began.

 William’s commitments to organizing benefit concerts includes a ten-year series of performances for the United Nations’ Adopt-a-Minefield Campaign, through which more than 40 prosthetic limbs were purchased for landmine victims in Iraq and Afghanistan.
 Together with his colleagues in the violin section of the Knoxville Symphony Orchestra, he organized a memorable benefit concert featuring J.S.
 Bach's complete Sonatas and Partitas for Solo Violin, benefiting FISH Hospitality Pantries.
 Read more